-Elsewhere, the linear group of terms has positive values near the dateline (30-45N) that are captured by transients and friction and so result from an imbalance in linear terms, primarily a tilting term $(\partial \omega / \partial p \langle \partial u / \partial p)$ bias and the quasi-geostrophic divergence (f $\partial \omega / \partial p \langle 0$, Fig. 4i) bias.
-Further east and north the zonal advection bias (recall Fig 4f) dominates the negative values (45-60N; 150-180W); while further east and south the positive values come from the meridional advection term (v $\partial \zeta / \partial y$) bias.
-Over North America, friction is a primary contributor to the linear terms to balance negative values from zonal advection of relative vorticity and planetary vorticity advection (v β).
-At the start of the NAST, the linear terms are positive over Atlantic Canada and Labrador Sea, mainly from the relative vorticity part of the divergence term ($\zeta \partial \omega / \partial p$) whose positive values there are notably less in CAM3 consistent with the southward shift of the NAST in CAM3 relative to ERA-40 plus the weaker cyclones in CAM3 at the start of the NAST.
+Elsewhere, the linear group of terms has positive values near the dateline (30-45 N) that are captured by transients and friction and so result from an imbalance in linear terms, primarily a tilting term $(\partial \omega/\partial y \ \partial u/\partial p)$ bias and the quasi-geostrophic divergence ($f \ \partial \omega/\partial p < 0$, Fig. 4i) bias.
+Further east and north the zonal advection bias (recall Fig. 4f) dominates the negative values (45-60 N;

+150-180 W); while further east and south the positive values come from the meridional advection term $(v \partial \zeta / \partial y)$ bias (35-50 N; 130-110 W).
+Over North America, the quasi-geostrophic divergence term ($f \partial \omega / \partial p$; Fig. 4i, with appropriate sign reversal) is a primary contributor to the linear terms at $\sigma = 0.3$.
+At lower elevation over North America, friction (Figs. 51 or 6h) is a primary balance to the quasi-geostrophic divergence term (Fig. 50, with reversed sign) in the linear terms (Fig. 6e).
+At the start of the NAST, the linear terms are positive over Atlantic Canada and Labrador Sea, mainly from the relative vorticity part of the divergence term $(\zeta \partial \omega / \partial p)$ whose positive values there are notably less in CAM3 consistent with the southward shift of the NAST in CAM3 relative to ERA-40 plus the weaker cyclones in CAM3 at the start of the NAST.
 The shift in the NAST at the start creates a dipole over the Atlantic in $\zeta \partial \omega / \partial p$ (not shown) that is visible even in Fig. 6a.
-Near the Greenwich meridian of the far north Atlantic is a dipole (negative north of positive) in the linear terms (Fig. 6a) that results from zonal advection bias dipole (partly cancelled by the meridional advection bias) and the quasi-geostrophic divergence (f $\partial \omega / \partial p < 0$) bias being displaced further south in CAM3.
-The linear terms Greenwich meridian dipole require friction for balance (Fig. 6d, again related to the NAST error, recall Figs. 4j,k) with a contribution from the transients (Fig. 6c) to the northern part (60° -75°N) of that dipole.
-Finally, the linear terms over southwestern Europe are large and positive from the quasi-geostrophic divergence (f $\partial \omega/\partial p < 0$) bias (Fig. 4i).
-The southward displacement in CAM3 of the downstream end of the NAST, and its impact on the subtropical jet across north Africa cause this f $\partial \omega/\partial p$ to be <0 in CAM3 but >0 in ERA-40 over France.
+Near the Greenwich meridian of the far north Atlantic is a dipole (negative north of positive) in the linear terms (Fig. 6a) that results from zonal advection bias dipole (partly cancelled by the meridional advection bias) and the quasi-geostrophic divergence ($f \partial \omega / \partial p < 0$) bias being displaced further south in CAM3.
+The linear terms Greenwich meridian dipole require friction for balance (Fig. 6d, again related to the NAST error, recall Fig. 4j, k) with a contribution from the transients (Fig. 6c) to the northern part (60-75°N) of that dipole.
+Finally, the linear terms over southwestern Europe are large and positive from the quasi-geostrophic divergence ($f \partial \omega / \partial p < 0$) bias (Fig. 4i).
+The southward displacement in CAM3 of the downstream end of the NAST, and its impact on the subtropical jet across north Africa cause this $f \partial \omega / \partial p$ to be < 0 in CAM3 but > 0 in ERA-40 over France.